BDC Hamburger Icon

 How to improve the accounts payable process

 Improving the AP process can help your company free up working capital and reduce business expenses overall.
-Here are some steps you can take to improve the AP process:
+Below are some steps you can take to improve the AP process.

 • Go paperless: If you haven’t already, your company should consider switching to electronic statements and invoices.
+“Traditional paper invoices have multiple risks — they can be lost, damaged, and sometimes duplicated in error,” Shinde said.
+“They also contribute to clutter and require physical storage solutions.”
 Going paperless will make it easier to track your outstanding bills and reduce the risk of human error.

 • Store vendor data in one location: Create a centralized database to store vendor information and contract details.
-It’s best to store this information electronically so you can easily update it if anything changes.
+It’s best to store the information electronically so you can easily update it if anything changes.
+“A fully electronic system stores vital invoice data securely in the cloud or on a server,” Shinde said.
+“This practically eliminates the risk of physical loss.
+It also makes the risk of duplicate paper invoices a thing of the past.”

 • Evaluate vendor relationships: It’s a good idea to regularly review your existing vendor relationships and look for opportunities to negotiate better payment terms.
 This evaluation can also help you discover ways to improve those relationships.

 • Create better workflows: Look for ways to improve your existing workflows and streamline the efficiency of your AP process.
-Doing this will help you reduce bottlenecks and minimize the time your team is spending on accounts payable.
+Even minor improvements can help you reduce bottlenecks and minimize the time your team spends on accounts payable.

 TipBottom line

-Automating your accounts payable process can improve accuracy, efficiency and oversight.
+Automating your accounts payable process can improve efficiency and oversight while helping you avoid common accounting mistakes.

 How accounting software can help with accounts payable reporting

-Accounting software is the best way to stay on top of your AP reporting.
+Accounting software is an excellent way to stay on top of your AP reporting.
 Instead of manually entering your financial data, the best accounting software can do the heavy lifting for you while automatically generating reports and displaying payment trends over time.

 Here are a few ways accounting software can benefit your business:

-• Generate reports automatically: You can use your accounting software to generate financial reports for your business automatically.
-These reports help you track business expenses and see how much it currently owes.
-You can generate these reports as often as necessary.
+• Generate reports automatically.
+You can use your accounting software to generate financial reports for your business automatically.
+The reports help with financial tracking, so you can track business expenses and see how much the company currently owes.

 FYIDid you know